pauljojy/Snake_Game_Web/README.md

 # Snake_Game_Web
 A blast from the past.
-The well known snake game recreated using retro theme and also made to run it in web.

-A classic Snake game built with HTML5 Canvas, JavaScript, and CSS.
+The well known snake game recreated using retro theme and built with HTML5 Canvas, JavaScript, and CSS.

 ## Features
 - Classic snake gameplay